11 tips to help you improve how you use social media

 Have a thick skin

 JH: One of our artists released a video and received a lot of negative comments.
 We spun it and got her to read them out in another video and it worked as a way of retorting.
 But you do need to have a thick skin and try and recognise that you’re above this kind of negativity.

 Sponsored posts are worth it - for the right content

 JH: It's worth paying to boost content as long as you have budget to do so.
 Facebook is algorithm based so something like 12 percent of your posts will reach your fanbase, hence how it can be worth investing in it.

 Instagram is also the same in terms of algorithms.
 But only spend if it's what we call thumbstopper content.
 If this is something that will grab their attention, then do so but don’t if it’s something that isn’t working.
 There's no point on spending money on anything that’s struggling as it's probably struggling for a reason…

 Pursue your music career with ICMP

-If you’re looking to take your playing and performing to the next level, then let us help you find the right course for you.
+ICMP London Music School offers various music courses, from part-time introductory courses through to postgraduate degrees.
+If you’re looking to take your playing, performing or writing to the next level, then let us help you find the right course for you.